 First, carefully open the gas tank valve.
 Then switch the master mains switch (2) on the rear of the housing to the "I" position - the display shows the safety prompt regarding eye protection and the operating manual.
-Confirm your compliance with the safety instructions by pressing one of the rotary controllers.
+Confirm your compliance with the safety instructions by pressing the rotary controller or by touching the touchscreen.

-5.4 ADJUSTING FOR THE CORRECT GAS VOLUME
+5.4 ADJUSTING FOR THE CORRECT GAS FLOW

-The PUK only works with shielding gas connected and sufficient gas pressure.
-If no shielding gas is connected or the pressure is insufficient, then a corresponding error message is shown in the display and the device fails to weld.
+The PUK D3 only works with shielding gas connected and sufficient gas flow.
+If no shielding gas is connected or the gas flow is insufficient, then a corresponding error message is shown in the display and the device fails to weld in the TIG-mode (starting and expert level, and in the stored custom settings).